Wolfmyths/Genshin-Stopwatch/README.md

 ## Contributing

 If you want to Contribute you can as long as I have an issue posted its up for grabs!
+Just make a fork and submit a pull request of your contribution.

 ## Credits